Startups want to geoengineer a cooler planet. With few rules, experts see big risks

 Iseman says he's motivated by an urgency to act on climate change.
 World governments agreed to keep global temperatures from rising more than 1.5 degrees Celsius above pre-industrial levels by 2100.
 But temperatures have already risen about 1.2 degrees Celsius, and many scientists think the world will blow past 1.5 Celsius.
 Passing it would mean more catastrophic impacts like lethal heat waves and flooding, coral die-offs and melting ice.

-"What we have done has not worked," Iseman says about previous efforts to address global warming.
+"What we have done has not worked," Iseman says about current efforts to address global warming.
 "And we need to try many more broad approaches."

 Iseman and other solar geoengineering advocates reject the idea of a so-called "moral hazard" with this technology.
 That's the idea that solar geoengineering will distract from the difficult - and scientifically necessary - work of reducing greenhouse gas emissions, and will give fossil fuel polluters continued license to pollute.